Skip to content

 • Variety

 Varieties must match the list displayed in InnoVint, including special characters (eg accents and umlauts) and capital letters.
+The variety on the csv file must match the variety of the designated block.

 • Clone

 Clone must be included in the csv file if a clone is specified for the block in InnoVint.
+If no clone is specified on the block, then leave this field blank.

 • Percentage